nicoandra/presentations/ddos/index.md

 ## Who am I?
 * Nicolás Andrade, Tech Lead of the Stash team
 * Former Tech Lead for multiple High-traffic top-100 websites
-* Former Code Auditor for  Information Security
+* Former Code Auditor in Information Security
 * Have been working at SSENSE for around 2 years (Joined November 21st 2017)

 ---